 If you want the most control over your car, ownership is the way to go.
 You’re free to drive it as much as you want, take a road trip to another country, or paint the whole car in neon stripes—it’s yours to do what you will.
 Plus, it’s the smart money move if you plan to keep your car for many years.
 Be ready though to cover maintenance and repair costs, particularly when your warranty ends.

 Do you want the thrill of the new car experience every few years?
 Want to avoid shouldering the costs of repairs or maintenance for an aging car?
 Then take a good look at leasing.
-You’ll keep your monthly payments low while enjoying the benefit of a never-ending warranty.
+You’ll keep your monthly payments low while enjoying the benefit of a never-ending warranty with a leased vehicle.
 Just be sure your lease terms don’t limit or penalize you for the way you plan to use your car.

 In the long run, car buyers pay less than those who lease over the long term.
 When you lease regularly (over many years), you always owe a monthly payment on an asset you never own.
 But when you buy a car and maintain it well, that car will cost less than a lease over several years.
 Your loan payments will eventually stop, and you’ll own an asset.